selaytekgul/CENG532/docs/ringelec/algorithm.rst

 - Receives ID = 7 from C and ID = 5 from B.
 - ID 7 is greater than 3, so A becomes passive and forwards ID = 7 to B.
-- ID 5 is smaller than 3, so A discards the message from B.
+- ID 5 is greater than 3, so A becomes passive and forwards ID = 5 to C.

 Process B (ID = 5):

 - Receives ID = 3 from A and ID = 7 from C.
 - ID 3 is smaller than 5, so B discards the message from A.
 - ID 7 is greater than 5, so B becomes passive and forwards ID = 7 to C.

 Process C (ID = 7):

 - Receives ID = 5 from B and ID = 3 from A.